fionakolbinger/fionakolbinger.github.io/_pages/team.md

   <img src="/assets/img/evanzhang.jpeg">
   <div class="team-member-info">
     <h4>Evan Zhang, BS</h4>
     <p>Evan is a medical student at Indiana University West Lafayette and is part of the Biomedical Engineering scholarly concentration.
 He finished his undergraduate in Biochemistry with a minor in Computer Science at the Ohio State University in 2023.
-In our lab, Evan's research focuses on quality improvement and complication risk stratification in patients undergoing cardiac interventions.</p>
+In our lab, Evan's research focuses on quality improvement and complication risk stratification in patients undergoing cardiac interventions.
+Evan joined the team in September 2024.</p>
   </div>
 </div>